abozhilov/ES-Iter/README.md

 #####`Iter.repeat(value, times = Infinity)`

 Creates new `Iter` instance, that generates `val` over and over again.
 Runs indefinitely unless the `times` argument is specified.
-Used as argument to `zipMap()` for invariant function parameters.
-Also used with `zip()` to create constant fields in returned array.
+Often used with `Iter.zip()` to create constant fields in returned array.

 ```javascript
 Iter.repeat(10, 3); // 10 10 10